tamirscherf/Rat_features_extraction/README.md

 #### forwardLoss function
 Returns the squared loss between the predictions Y and the output targets T.
-When considiring the squared distance between a prediction y and an output target t, in the cyclic range of 0 to 359, we should notice that:
+When considering the squared distance between a prediction y and an output target t, in the cyclic range of 0 to 359, we should notice that:
 If t = 45°, y = 315° we would like (t-y)^2 to be (90)^2 and not (-270)^2.
 Implementing that attribute is made in this function.